- Programs & Events

 The 27-minute presentation captures salient commentary by women of color faculty on such pertinent themes as: campus climate, isolation/lack of community, balance issues between career and family, and recruitment/retention issues.

 The targeted audiences of the video include college and university administrators, faculty and students who are considering careers in the academy.
 Through My Lens is available for purchase in DVD format.
-Please go to Purchase "Through My Lens" video
+Please contact Deborah Willis at firstname.lastname@example.org to purchase the "Through My Lens video.